What is collective energy purchasing?

 Can I switch energy supplier today?

-We’ll also show you a number of different types of plans, ranging from fixed plans to variable, and from green energy plans to online-only plans.
+We’ll then show you the best energy deals available to you in your area.
+We’ll also show you a number of different types of plans, ranging from fixed plans to variable options.

-If you find a plan you want to switch to just enter your details, including your payment details if you want to set up payments by Direct Debit, and let us handle the rest.
+When you find a plan you want to switch to just enter your details, including your payment details if you want to set up payments by Direct Debit, and let us handle the rest.
 We send the switch request to your new and old supplier so you don’t have to worry.